1 / 10

-One of the main downsides of choosing a crossover instead of a conventional hatchback is that the chunky looks and high ride height aren’t the ideal combination for low noise levels and refinement.
+One of the main downsides of choosing an SUV instead of a conventional hatchback is that the chunky looks and high ride height aren’t the ideal combination for low noise levels and refinement.
 The Yeti is reasonably quiet in the right conditions and with some of the engine options, but it is something to bear in mind if ultimate refinement is something you are looking for.

 In particular, the diesel engines do transfer a fair amount of noise and vibration into the cabin.
 The 2.0-litre units are less susceptible to this, which is another reason to choose one over the 1.6-litre option.
 The petrol units are better again, particularly with less vibration - if you want the quietest Yeti there is you need the 1.4-litre petrol.

 Road noise is also something that affects the Yeti, especially at higher speeds and if the road surface is poor.
 The design doesn’t help here, with big wheel arches that look good but allow the road noise to echo around the body.
 Models on the 16-inch wheel option are better here.
 Wind noise is also an issue with the Yeti, as at higher speeds it is noticeable around the doors - something else not aided by the chunky exterior.

 Safety equipment: How safe is the Skoda Yeti?

 The Skoda Yeti was tested by EuroNCAP in 2009 when it was first launched, and has not been tested again before being discontinued in 2017.
 EuroNCAP awarded it an impressive five star rating, with 92 per cent for adult protection, alongside a score of 78 per cent for child protection.
 A little less impressive is the score for pedestrian mitigation at 46 per cent, but this is countered by a strong 71 per cent score for safety assist.